department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/index.md

 * Buttons should display a visible focus state when users tab to them.
 * Avoid using `<div>` or `<img>` tags to create buttons.
 Screen readers don't automatically know either is a usable button.
 * Include more contextual information in the button label for screen readers.
 You can use an aria label to specify form numbers or program names in the buttons for greater context.
+* We follow the [WCAG 2.1 Target Size - Level AAA](https://www.w3.org/WAI/WCAG21/quickref/#target-size) criteria which states:
+> "The size of the target for pointer inputs is at least 44 by 44 CSS pixels..."

-* We follow [Apple's Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/components/menus-and-actions/buttons) which recommend that:
+That guidance agrees with [Apple's Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/components/menus-and-actions/buttons) which recommend that:
-> On a touchscreen, buttons need a hit target of at least 44x44 points to accommodate a fingertip.
-On all screens, it’s essential to include enough space around a button so that people can visually distinguish it from surrounding components and content, whether people use touch, a pointer, or a system that expands a button when it’s in focus.
+> "On a touchscreen, buttons need a hit target of at least 44x44 points to accommodate a fingertip.
+On all screens, it’s essential to include enough space around a button so that people can visually distinguish it from surrounding components and content, whether people use touch, a pointer, or a system that expands a button when it’s in focus."

 * Use at least [1 spacing unit]({{ site.baseurl }}/foundation/spacing-units) separating tappable elements.

 {% include content/links-vs-buttons.md %}